FEATURE | New EU-funded robotic vessel concept to collect litter on seafloor

-A system designed to clean litter from the seafloor is currently under development as part of a project aims to solve the problem of ocean litter with the help of unmanned vessels and artificial intelligence (AI).
+A system designed to clean litter from the seafloor is currently under development as part of a project that aims to unmanned vessels and artificial intelligence (AI) to solve the problem of ocean litter.

 The vessels and their related technology are being developed as part of the EU Horizon 2020-funded initiative known as the Search, Identification and Collection of marine Litter with Autonomous Robots (SeaClear) project.
 The unmanned vessels include a remotely operated vehicle (ROV) that will perform the actual cleaning underwater, another ROV for seabed scanning, an unmanned aerial vehicle (UAV) to provide overwatch and to conduct airborne detection of areas of pollution concentration, and a large unmanned surface vehicle (USV) equipped with a launch and recovery system (LARS), enabling it to function as a “mothership” for the ROVs and the UAV.